keesvz/Entropy/README.md

 * Check 'Display motion'.
 * Hit Start to commence simulation.

-While running, the number of iterations and the maximum X, Y ans XY reverse entropy are listed.
+While running, the number of iterations and the minimum entropy encountered are listed.
-While stopped, the particle configuration can be saved, reset, or loaded Moreover, particle configurations with maximum reverse entropy encountered during the simulation can be loaded.
+While stopped, the particle configuration can be saved, reset, or loaded.
+Moreover, the simulation's particle configuration with the smallest entropy can be loaded.

 Executable last compiled and tested on Windows 10 with .Net 4.5